toazbenj/race_simulation/README.md

 ![image](https://github.com/toazbenj/race_simulation/blob/sembas/videos/overlay_grid.png)

-This branch contains the bridge API to connect the branch to the State space Exploration of Multidimemsional Boundaries using Adherence Strategies (SEMBAS) software tool.
-We use this in the paper for paramter selection that drives the players in the simulation up to the point of failure and beyond, saving each of the useful parameter configurations for viewing and analysis.
+This branch contains the bridge API to connect the repo to the State space Exploration of Multidimemsional Boundaries using Adherence Strategies (SEMBAS) software tool.
+We use this in the paper for parameter selection that drives the players in the simulation up to the point of failure and beyond, saving each of the useful parameter configurations for viewing and analysis.
 Boundary data from our experiments is in the data folder.
 You can view it in an interactive streamlit browser using the viewer.py script.
 In the video folder we also include several example edge cases taken from the boundary as well as scripts for parsing the data and creating the visualizations.

 ## Installation